Over the past month I have become obsessed with meal prep.

 With this month’s Recipe Redux theme of making a sheet pan meal, I wanted to do something that could be both a meal and general ingredient prep for the week.
 Flavorful turkey meatballs and roasted spaghetti squash work well for a delicious meal right out of the oven, or for a variety of meals throughout the week.

 The only issue with this sheet pan meal is that it’s hard to make it last when it’s so delicious.
 The meatballs are juicy and full of flavor from garlic and thyme.
-Sautéed baby kale packs extra vegetables into the grain and gluten free meatballs.
+Sautéed baby kale packs extra vegetables into the grain and breadcrumb free meatballs.
 Pair them with shredded spaghetti squash tossed in olive oil, more garlic, and even some fresh parsley.
 If you like spice, red pepper flakes pair well with each the squash and meatballs.

 Sheet pan turkey meatballs and spaghetti squash will be on repeat in our house this fall, and I might start making a double batch!